labcibernetica/EMOS/releases/README.md

 * macOS.
 * Raspberry Pico.

-   The connection with Raspberry Pico is done using the command:
+   The connection with Raspberry Pico is done by using the command:

 emos -serial /dev/ttyACM0